SQream/sqream_docs/operational_guides/foreign_tables.rst

    :header-rows: 1

 The file is stored on :ref:`s3`, at ``s3://sqream-demo-data/nba_players.csv``.
-We will make note of the file structure, to create a matching ``CREATE_EXTERNAL_TABLE`` statement.
+We will make note of the file structure, to create a matching ``CREATE_FOREIGN_TABLE`` statement.

-Creating External Tables
+Creating the foreign table
 -----------------------------
-Based on the source file structure, we we :ref:`create an external table<create_external_table>` with the appropriate structure, and point it to the file.
+Based on the source file structure, we we :ref:`create a foreign table<create_foreign_table>` with the appropriate structure, and point it to the file.

 .. code-block:: postgres

-   CREATE EXTERNAL TABLE nba
+   CREATE FOREIGN TABLE nba
    (
-      Name text,
+      "Name" varchar(40),
-      Team text,
+      "Team" varchar(40),
-      Number tinyint,
+      "Number" tinyint,
-      Position text,
+      "Position" varchar(2),
-      Age tinyint,
+      "Age" tinyint,
-      Height text,
+      "Height" varchar(4),
-      Weight real,
+      "Weight" real,
-      College text,
+      "College" varchar(40),
-      Salary float
+      "Salary" float
     )
       USING FORMAT CSV -- Text file
       WITH  PATH  's3://sqream-demo-data/nba_players.csv'